nickthecoder/tedi/README.md

 ## Known Bugs/Issues

+- Line numbers do not respect horizontal scroll bars (they get scrolled out of the viewport to the left)
 - Applying highlights, which change the font weight or style, only work correctly with mono-spaced fonts.
 - Highlights won't work correctly if they change the font size or font family